FIRST-Tech-Challenge/FtcRobotController/TeamCode/project-docs/IMPLEMENTATION_STATUS.md

   without access to the drive FSM.
 - During stop, the inherited Robot lifecycle stops the registered subsystem before Team A's `onStop()` calls `RobotHardware.stopAll()` once for robot-wide hardware safety.
+- Completed Prompt 7: added the robot-agnostic `InputManager` in `core.input` for one FTC `Gamepad`.
+- Construct `InputManager` with a non-null gamepad and call `update()` exactly once at the start of every TeleOp loop before reading its queries.
+The first update records initial button state, so already-held buttons produce no just-pressed or just-released event.
+- The manager exposes held, just-pressed, and just-released queries for A, B, X, Y, and both bumpers, plus all requested stick and trigger values.
+It has no robot, hardware, subsystem, FSM, telemetry, or autonomous dependency.
 ## Current public APIs
 - `org.firstinspires.ftc.teamcode.core.robot.Subsystem`
   - `initialize()`, `update()`, `stop()`, and `getName()`